 4. Feeling Attraction for People Outside the Relationship

 As much as we’d like to believe that we only have eyes for our partner, biology says otherwise.
-Once we get past the honeymoon phase of starry eyes and oxytocin, the novelty of our partner wears off a bit.
+Once we get past the honeymoon phase of starry eyes and oxytocin, the novelty of our partner can wear off a bit.
 And unfortunately, human sexuality is partially wired around novelty.
-I get emails all the time from people in happy marriages/relationships who get blindsided by finding someone else attractive and they feel like horrible, horrible people because of it.
-Not only are we capable of finding multiple people attractive and interesting at the same time, but it’s a biological inevitability.
+I get emails all the time from people in happy marriages/relationships who get blindsided by finding someone else attractive and they feel like horrible people because of it.
+But the truth is, not only are we capable of finding multiple people attractive and interesting at the same time, it’s a biological inevitability.

-What isn’t an inevitability are our choices to act on it or not.
-Most of us, most of the time, choose to not act on those thoughts.
-And like waves, they pass through us and leave us with our partner very much the same way how they found us.
+What isn’t an inevitability is our decision to act on the attraction or not.
+Most of us, most of the time, choose to not act on those feelings.
+And like waves, they pass through us and leave us with our partner very much the same way they found us.

 But that’s simply not the case.
 In fact, it’s healthier to allow oneself to experience these feelings and then let them go.

-When you suppress these feelings, you give them power over you, you let them dictate your behavior for you (suppression) rather than dictating your behavior for yourself (feeling them and yet choosing not to do anything).
+When you suppress these feelings, you give them power over you, you let them dictate your behavior for you (suppression) rather than dictating your behavior for yourself (via feeling them and yet choosing not to do anything).

-Looking at attractive people is enjoyable.
-Speaking to attractive people is enjoyable.
-Thinking about attractive people is enjoyable.
+Looking at attractive people is pleasurable.
+Speaking to attractive people is pleasurable.
+Thinking about attractive people is pleasurable.
 That’s not going to change because of our Facebook relationship status.
 And when you dampen these impulses towards other people, you dampen them towards your partner as well.
-You’re killing a part of yourself and it ultimately only comes back to harm your relationship.
+You’re killing a part of yourself, and it ultimately only comes back to harm your relationship.

-When we commit to a person, we are not committing our thoughts, feelings or perceptions.
-We can’t control our own thoughts, feelings and perceptions the majority of the time, so how could we ever make that commitment?
+When we commit to a person, we are not committing our thoughts, feelings or perceptions to them.
+We can’t control our thoughts, feelings, and perceptions most of the time, so how could we ever make that commitment?

-What we control are our actions.
-And what we commit to that special person are our actions.
+What we can control are our actions.
+And what we commit to that special person are those actions.
 Let everything else come and go, as it inevitably will.

 5. Spending Time Apart

-You see it all the time: the man who meets his girlfriend and stops playing basketball and hanging out with his friends, or the woman who suddenly decides she loves every comic book and video game her boyfriend likes even though she doesn’t know how to hold the XBox controller properly.
 We all have that friend who mysteriously ceased to exist as soon as they got into their relationship.
+You see it all the time: the man who meets someone and stops playing basketball and hanging out with his friends, or the woman who suddenly decides she loves every comic book and video game her partner likes even though she doesn’t know how to correctly hold the XBox controller.
 And it’s troubling, not just for us but for them.

 When we fall in love we develop irrational beliefs and desires.
-One of these desires is to allow our lives to be consumed by the person we’re infatuated with.
-This feels great.
-It’s intoxicating in much of the same way cocaine is intoxicating (no, really).
-The problem only arises when this actually happens.
+One of these desires is to allow our lives to be consumed by the person with whom we’re infatuated.
+This feels great—it’s intoxicating in much of the same way cocaine is intoxicating (no, really).
+The problem only arises when this desire becomes reality.